-Up to seven expansion slots may be populated on the Premiere/PCI II baseboard.
+Up to seven expansion slots may be populated on the Premiere/PCI Baby-AT motherboard.
+Expansion cards are oriented perpendicular to the motherboard.

 There are five ISA bus expansion connectors and three PCI expansion connectors.
-One slot is shared by connectors that will accommodate either an ISA or a PCI expansion card, but not both at the same time; thus accounting for the disparity between the number of slots and connectors.
-All three PCI expansion slots accept PCI master cards, and fully support the PCI specification.
+One slot is shared by connectors that will accommodate either an ISA or a PCI expansion card, but not both at the same time.
+All three PCI expansion slots accept PCI master cards to fully support the PCI specification.